 Mid-Term Applications and Waiting Lists

-If you would like to apply for a place at the school outside of the Main Round (current Cohort 7 to 11), please contact Miss Vandome, Admissions Manager at the school to discuss.
+If you would like to apply for a place at the school outside of the Main Round (current Cohort 7 to 11), please contact Miss Vandome, Admissions Officer at the school to discuss.
 Applications will then be sent out and should be returned to the school (a copy can be downloaded from the school website).

 Waiting lists (expression of continued interest) for Main Round and Mid-Term applications are held at the school.
 All lists are held on a termly basis at which point they will be dissolved.
 At the end of each term, the school will contact you to ask for written confirmation whether you would wish to be included on the new term’s waiting list.
 (All applicants held on the waiting list are ranked by line of distance irrespective of the date of application).